 /virtual-machines subdirectory, and Intune "understand and explore" articles are in the

 Each article directory contains a

 /media subdirectory for corresponding media files.
 Media files contain images used by articles that have image references.

 Whenever we have reusable content that is shared across two or more articles, it is placed in an

 articles directory.
 In a Markdown file that uses the include file, a corresponding "include" Markdown extension is placed in the location where the include file needs to be referenced.

-See How to use Markdown: Includes for additional guidance.
+See Markdown reference: Includes for additional guidance.